What is Oral Appliance Therapy?

-Your oral appliance is a small, sleek orthotic that you wear in your mouth each time you sleep.
-It looks similar to a mouthguard, but it serves a different purpose entirely.
-Instead of only protecting your teeth, this is a custom oral appliance that repositions your jaw to make more room in your airway for oxygen to get through.
+Your mandibular repositioning device (MRD) oral appliance is a small, sleek 2 piece orthotic that you wear in your mouth each time you sleep.
+It looks similar to a set of clear retainers connected together.
+But it serves a different purpose entirely.
+Instead of only protecting your teeth, this is a custom oral appliance that repositions your jaw to make more room in your throat airway for oxygen to get through.

 But how does an oral appliance work to treat obstructive sleep apnea?
-You have obstructive sleep apnea because there is a blockage in your airway that doesn’t allow oxygen to pass through.
-In many cases, this blockage is your tongue.
-When your tongue relaxes during sleep, it falls back to partially or fully obstruct your airway.
-It’s not the same for everyone, but some reasons why this happens could be a naturally small airway, a malocclusion, sleep aids, or repeated alcohol, nicotine, and drug use.
+Obstructive sleep apnea occurs because of an intermittent blockage in the throat airway that doesn’t allow air to pass through.
+In many cases, this blockage is either throat tissue or your tongue.
+When your throat tissue or tongue relaxes during sleep, it falls back to partially or fully obstruct your airway.
+It’s not the same for everyone, but some reasons why this happens could be small jaws that crowd the tongue, a naturally small airway, a loose / collapsible airway, a malocclusion, sleep aids, or repeated alcohol, nicotine, and drug use.

 Whatever the reason, oral appliance therapy repositions your lower jaw forward to make more room in your airway.
-You might be thinking, “what about TMJ disorder?”
-Developing TMJ disorder is uncommon with oral appliance therapy, especially when you choose a neuromuscular dentist like Dr. Raman.
-He treats TMJ disorder too.
+You might be thinking, “What about TMJ disorder?”
+Developing TMJ disorder is uncommon with oral appliance therapy, especially when you choose a neuromuscular dentist in Kansas City.
+Dr. Raman treats TMJ disorder, too.
+So, you could potentially treat both OSA and TMD problems at the same time!

 Benefits of Oral Appliance Therapy